[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

-The Trump Administration and Republicans in Congress have long said that the ACA is collapsing under its own weight.
-But the individual insurance markets in most states had begun to stabilize by 2017, and 2018 was a profitable year in the individual market.
+The Trump administration and Republicans in Congress have long said that the ACA is collapsing under its own weight.
+But the individual insurance markets in most states had begun to stabilize by 2017, and began to show profits by 2018.

-After steep rate increases in 2017 and 2018 (the latter driven largely by the Trump administration’s decision to stop funding cost-sharing reductions), rate increases for 2019 averaged less than 3 percent nationwide, and proposed rate increases for 2020 are trending even smaller.
-And while there were numerous insurer exits from the exchanges at the end of 2016 and at the end of 2017, that was not the case at the end of 2018; there was an overall trend towards insurers joining the exchanges for 2019, and that’s happening in some places for 2020 as well.
+After steep rate increases in 2017 and 2018 (the latter driven largely by the Trump administration’s decision to stop funding cost-sharing reductions), rate increases for 2019 averaged less than 3 percent nationwide, and average rates for 2020 were essentially unchanged from 2019.
+And while there were numerous insurer exits from the exchanges at the end of 2016 and at the end of 2017, that was not the case at the end of 2018; there was an overall trend towards insurers joining the exchanges for 2019, and that happened in many states for 2020 as well.

 While the individual market might have stabilized to some degree, Republican talking points about the problems in the individual market are not entirely without merit.
-The markets are out of the woods —insurers still have significant concerns about the future of the ACA-compliant market, and premiums can be entirely unaffordable for people who don’t receive premium subsidies.
+The markets are note out of the woods —insurers still have some concerns about the ACA-compliant market, and premiums can be entirely unaffordable for people who don’t receive premium subsidies.

-Once the premium increases of 2017 and 2018 gave way to much smaller increases — and even decreases — in 2019, it was no surprise that the Trump administration took credit, attributing the lower rates and smaller rate increases to their own administrative prowess.
+Once the premium increases of 2017 and 2018 gave way to much smaller increases — and even decreases — in 2019 and 2020, it was no surprise that the Trump administration took credit, attributing the lower rates and smaller rate increases to their own administrative prowess.
 But the recent premium stabilizations have come about despite the GOP’s efforts to drag down the ACA.

 1. CO-OPs short-changed from the start